andrasq/node-qtimeit/Readme.md

 from the measured results.
 The time to invoke the test function is not included as part of the reported time, only the time to run its body.
-(For very fast-running function this can result in absurd or even negative rates, because node timing is affected by the state of the heap and thus not overly deterministic.)
+(For very fast-running function this can result in absurd or even negative rates, because node timing is affected by the state of the heap and thus not overly deterministic.
+Sometimes the function body may have been optimized away, so make sure the test has a side-effect so it cannot be skipped.)

 To avoid potentially misleading timings, also run the test on just a single cpu.
 Nodejs will at times run with multiple internal threads active that use more than